hrool/roby/docs/quickstart.rst

 don't have to deal with that.
 It will also make sure that ``HEAD`` requests are handled like the RFC demands, so you can completely ignore that part of the HTTP specification.

+You have no idea what an HTTP method is?
+Worry not, here quick introduction in HTTP methods and why they matter:

+The HTTP method (also often called "the verb") tells the server what the clients wants to *do* with the requested page.
+The following methods are very common:

+`GET`
+    The Browser tells the server: just *get* me the information stored on that page and send them to me.
+This is probably the most common method.

+`HEAD`
+    The Browser tells the server: get me the information, but I am only interested in the *headers*, not the content of the page.
+An application is supposed to handle that as if a `GET` request was received but not deliver the actual contents.
+In Flask you don't have to deal with that at all, the underlying Werkzeug library handles that for you.

+`POST`
+    The browser tells the server that it wants to *post* some new information to that URL and that the server must ensure the data is stored and only stored once.
+This is how HTML forms are usually transmitting data to the server.

+`PUT`
+    Similar to `POST` but the server might trigger the store procedure multiple times by overwriting the old values more than once.
+Now you might be asking why this is any useful, but there are some good reasons to do that.
+Consider the connection is lost during transmission, in that situation a system between the browser and the server might sent the request safely a second time without breaking things.
+With `POST` that would not be possible because it must only be triggered once.

+`DELETE`
+    Remove the information that the given location.

+Now the interesting part is that in HTML4 and XHTML1, the only methods a form might submit to the server are `GET` and `POST`.
+But with JavaScript and future HTML standards you can use other methods as well.
+Furthermore HTTP became quite popular lately and there are more things than browsers that are speaking HTTP.
+(Your revision control system for instance might speak HTTP)

 Static Files
 ------------